Transporter 3

-Transporter 3 (French: Le Transporteur 3) is a 2008 English-language French action-thriller film.
-It is the third and final installment in the original trilogy of the Transporter franchise.
-Both Jason Statham and François Berléand reprise their roles, as Frank Martin and Inspector Tarconi, respectively.
-The first film in the series to be directed by Olivier Megaton, it continues the story of Frank Martin, a professional "transporter" who has returned to France to continue his low-key business of delivering packages without question.
-It grossed over $109 million, making it the highest-grossing film in the trilogy.
+Transporter 3 (French: Le Transporteur 3) is a 2008 English-language French action film directed by Olivier Megaton.
+It is the final installment in the original trilogy of the Transporter film franchise, but not the last movie, since it was succeeded by The Transporter Refueled, also called Transporter 4 (2015).
+Jason Statham and François Berléand reprise their roles as Frank Martin and Inspector Tarconi.
+Frank Martin returns to France in order to continue his low-key business of delivering packages without question.
+Transporter 3 grossed $112.9 million, making it the highest-grossing film in the trilogy.

 Plot

-Frank Martin, having returned from Miami to the French Riviera, is unsuccessfully fishing with his friend, Inspector Tarconi when Tarconi receives a call about a black Audi A8 that sped past French customs and evaded the police in a car chase.
-While Tarconi returns to headquarters to give Frank's alibi, in Odessa, Ukraine, the Environmental Agency Minister, Leonid Tomilenko, receives a threat from corrupt Ecocorp official Jonas Johnson to reopen business negotiations.
+On a cargo ship, two workers open a container with toxic waste and die from fumes.
+The captain, knowing the cargo, disposes of their bodies.
+Meanwhile, Frank Martin, returning from Miami to the French Riviera, unsuccessfully fishes with Tarconi, who gets a call about a black Audi A8 that bypassed customs and police.
+In Odesa, Ukrainian Environmental Agency Minister Leonid Tomilenko receives a threat from corrupt Ecocorp official Jonas Johnson to resume negotiations.